Risk is unavoidable. How you choose to react to it can make all the difference.

 The bond rate “teeter totter”

 Because bonds pay a set interest rate, many people rely on them as part of their fixed income strategy.
-But low interest rates raise a separate risk in relation to bonds.
+But rising interest rates raise a separate risk in relation to bonds.
 This teeter totter illustrates how fluctuating interest rates can affect the value of a $100,000 bond.

 Market timing, or moving your investment out of the stock market at a specific time to maximize returns is a tricky bet.
 No one has a crystal ball to guide their actions.